Zatamil (Mometasone Furoate)

 Used For

-skin conditions like psoriasis, eczema, and dermatitis
+treating skin conditions like psoriasis and eczema

 How Taken